sorani-dev/flutter2023_codemy/README.md

   ```

   For space and position management:
-  - vertiacally use `mainAxisAlignment: MainAxisAlignment`. `MainAxisAlignment` has properties similar to CSS Flex `justify-content`
+  - vertically use `mainAxisAlignment: MainAxisAlignment`. `MainAxisAlignment` has properties similar to CSS Flex `justify-content`
   - horizontally use `crossAxisAlignment: CrossAxisAlignment`. `CrossAxisAlignment` has properties similar to CSS Flex `align-items`

 To align a `Container` that has same width use this code: